Hannah Gross

 Cognitive Behavioral (CBT)

 CBT is an amazing tool for anyone at any age.
 The main idea of CBT is that our thoughts directly impact our feelings, and our feelings directly impact how we act or what we do.
-If we can change our thoughts, we can change our feelings, and we can change our behavior.
+If we can change our thoughts, we can change our feelings, and thus we can change our behavior.
 CBT helps us recognize unhelpful patterns in our thinking that often contribute to chronic feelings of anxiety, frustration, anger, and depression.
-Here's an example: say you're transferring to a new college and you're having thoughts like "what if I don't make friends?" --> those thoughts lead you to feel anxious and sick to your stomach --> those feelings make you cry, panic, and you're having trouble functioning.
-CBT teaches us to recognize that our initial thoughts (no friends, so alone) are only assumptions, we're trying to predict the future, and that this whole thing hasn't even happened yet!
-With CBT skills, you can reframe your initial thoughts into ones that are more realistic and fair, such as "I have made friends before, and I'll most likely make them again."
-Those reframed thoughts now allow you to feel confident and curious about the future, and your anxiety is more manageable.
+Here's an example: say you're transferring to a new college and you're having thoughts such "what if I don't make friends??" --> those thoughts lead you to feel anxious and sick to your stomach --> those feelings make you cry, panic, and have trouble completing basic tasks like eating and going to class.
+CBT teaches us to recognize that: our initial thoughts (no friends, so alone) are assumptions based in anxiety and self-consciousness.
+With CBT skills, you can reframe your initial thoughts into ones that are more realistic and fair to yourself, such as "I have made friends before many times, I will make them again."
+Those reframed thoughts now allow you to approach your transfer with more confidence, and a level of anxiety that is much more manageable and appropriate for the situation.

 Strength-Based

 No matter their flaws, every single person has a particular set of skills (help somebody pls get my reference) that they are innately gifted with.
 Also, many people have consciously taken the time and effort to develop different strengths and interests.
-Strengths-Based Therapy (SBT) tells us to work smarter not harder by utilizing the strengths we already have, instead of always perceiving things based on what we lack.
-SBT involves exploring our strengths/resources, identifying which ones are well-established (and/or which ones that are almost there), celebrating them, and using them to our advantage.
+Strengths-Based Therapy (SBT) tells us to work smarter not harder by utilizing the strengths we already have.
+SBT involves exploring our strengths/resources, identifying which ones are well-established (or almost there), celebrating them, and using them to our advantage.
 You like to play basketball and are seeking more interaction with people to combat your depression?
 Great, the township court by the library has pick-up games every Monday night.
 You used to love playing with Legos when you were little and are trying to find impactful self-care activities that don't involve putting cucumbers on your eyes?
 Cool, Target sells really cute Lego sets, they even have the new Wicked ones.
 Another neat aspect of SBT is reframing and capitalizing on your ~possibly not so desirable, but are still a big part of your personality~ traits.
-Your teenager is "argumentative and talks back" and she really needs to find an extracurricular to add to her growing resume?
-Awesome, Mock Trial auditions are next month.
-I will always help you to recognize, reframe, and use what you've already got going for you.
-I am extremely passionate about the work smarter not harder lifestyle.
+You have been referred to as "argumentative" and are looking for an extracurricular to boost your resume?
+Awesome, Mock Trial starts next month.
+I will always help you to recognize, reframe, and use what you've already got going for you because you deserve that...also I am extremely passionate about the work smarter not harder lifestyle.

 Compassion Focused